JGarza189/oncological-modeling/Supplement/parameter.selection.md

 ### 9. **`h`**: Half-Life of the Drug

+#### Cyclophosphamide:

+#### IL-2:

 ### 10. **`D_0^*`**: Initial Dose or Concentration of IL-2 or Cyclophosphamide

+### Cyclophosphamide:

+#### Cyclophosphamide and cancer: golden anniversary (Emadi et al., 2009)
+>"The dosage, and hence toxicity profile, of cyclophosphamide varies widely depending on the clinical indication.
+For the purpose of this Review, we somewhat arbitrarily define the dosages of cyclophosphamide as follows: ‘low’ dose: 1–3 mg/kg (40–120 mg/m2) usually administered orally daily; ‘intermediate’ or ‘pulse’ dose: 15–40 mg/kg (600–1,500 mg/m2) usually administered intra venously every 3–4 weeks; and ‘high’ dose: >120 mg/kg (>5,000 mg/m2) most commonly administered over 2–4 days as conditioning for BMT. low to inter mediate dosages tend to have fewer acute toxic effects; however, prolonged usage (>6 months) may result in substantial chronic toxicity.
+Conversely, high ­dose cyclophosphamide is associated with more acute toxic effects, but seems to mitigate the risk for chronic toxic effects.

+#### IL-2:

 ### Possible parameter including natural rate of death for CTL cells